john-yuan/generate-svg-symbols/README.md

   -p --prefix     Specify the prefix of the id
   -c --class      Specify the class name
-  -t --types      Generate TypesScript types (can be boolean or string) -a --attrs      Specify extra attributes to the svg tag -h --help       Print this help message
+  -t --types      Generate TypesScript types (can be boolean or string) -n --varname    Specify the export const variable name for ts or js -a --attrs      Specify extra attributes to the svg tag -h --help       Print this help message
   --skipSvgo      Skip optimizing svg with svgo